travel 101

 Here AXA discusses the distressing experience of losing your luggage while traveling and provides you with essential steps to take in case of such an incident, including immediate reporting, preventative measures, and contacting your travel insurance advisor.
 It outlines the coverage provided by AXA Travel Protection plans for lost, stolen, or damaged items, including reimbursement, replacement of items, and coverage for delayed bags, offering a comprehensive overview of Baggage and Personal Effects Coverage.
 Additionally, it addresses frequently asked questions regarding the coverage and who should consider purchasing it.

 Lost luggage.
 Every traveler dreads it.
 And, if you travel long enough, it’s bound to happen to you at some point.
 Losing your luggage while traveling can upend your plans and dampen your spirits.
 Whether your bags are misplaced by an airline, stolen from a taxicab, or damaged during your voyage, it pays to know the correct steps to take.
-Here we will run through the correct actions to take that can help you alleviate stress, recover your belongings, or receive compensation.
+Here we will run through the correct actions to take that can help you alleviate stress, recover your belongings, or receive compensation with lost luggage insurance.
 We will also touch upon what is and is not covered.

 Ok, so it happened.
 You showed up at your destination, but your luggage did not.
 Maybe it was stolen as you had your back turned, or from right in front of you.
 Here are the steps you should take when your luggage is lost.